-Souns places specifically designed and sequenced letters of the Latin alphabet into the hands of young children at their most language and shape sensitive period, between 5 months and 36 months.
+Souns places specifically designed and sequenced letters of the Latin alphabet into the hands of young children at their most language and shape-sensitive period, between 5 months and 36 months.
 The hand reaches out to hold, play with, and explore the letters, providing an alternate way of learning: a concrete, touchable concept of printed language rather than an abstract one.
 Whether children are typically developing or have special needs, the collaboration between the hand and the brain is fundamental to learning.
-As the work of Maria Montessori and Jean Piaget confirms, what the hand experiences, the mind remembers.
+The work of Maria Montessori and Jean Piaget confirms, what the hand experiences, the mind remembers.

 Souns is particularly relevant as children work at sorting out the individual sounds of their language.
 An isolated sound introduced with the respective symbol dramatizes the uniqueness of each sound, helping a child to distinguish the differences between the letters.
-This better arms the child for later success in reading and writing.
+Souns is a powerful tool for children with a history of ear infections or learning disabilities such as dyslexia who often have difficulty sorting out sound-symbol relationships.
+This better arms the child for later success in reading, and writing.